Running Folding API Server

 To ensure reliable and efficient MD simulations, please make sure your environment meets the following requirements:

 GPU: NVIDIA RTX 4090 (recommended) Required for protein folding workloads due to its high number of CUDA cores and strong performance with molecular dynamics tasks.
-See our for more details on why this specific GPU is recommended.
+See our reproducibility guidelines for more details on why this specific GPU is recommended.

 Python: Version 3.11 (for compatibility with Bittensor and OpenMM)